How to Set Up Time Synchronization on Debian

 The output shows the ntpd service is active.
 Therefore, ntpd is running and in sync with a time server.

-However, the ntpq command provides additional info about the ntpd status:
+However, the ntpq command provides additional information about the ntpd status:

 ntpq -p

 The ntpq command is an ntpd query tool.
-The -p argument specifies info about the NTP servers to which ntpd currently connects to.
+The -p argument specifies info about the NTP servers to which ntpd currently connects.

 Switching from ntpd to timesyncd